top itsm software 2026

 Step 3: Evaluate total cost of ownership

 License cost is the number discussed in procurement.
 Total cost of ownership is the number that matters to the board.
-Factor in implementation, configuration, administration, ongoing training, and the cost of integrations you’ll need to build.
+Factor in implementation, configuration, administration, ongoing training, and the cost of integrations you will need to build.
 Mid-market tools like Halo, Xurrent, and Hornbill deliver faster time to value at significantly lower TCO than enterprise platforms, without sacrificing the ITIL depth your team needs.

 Step 4: Validate the CMDB story